Hire a photographer to capture the majestic Chang, the three-headed elephant at the temple

 What makes this Bangkok 3 headed elephant temple so cool for photos?
 It's built in three levels, each representing a different world in Buddhist belief.
 And guess what - they offer traditional Thai costume rentals if you want your photos to have that authentic Thai look!

-The middle floor is Earth (our human world).
-Here you’ll find beautiful stairways covered in colorful porcelain, intricate designs on the walls, and a stunning stained-glass ceiling showing a map of the world.
-This area gives you rich, colorful backdrops for eye-catching photos.
+Beautiful stairways covered in colorful porcelain, intricate designs on the walls, and a stunning stained-glass ceiling showing a map of the world.
+Rich, colorful backdrops for eye-catching photos.

 Our photo packages come at different prices depending on what you need.
-We offer everything from quick one-hour sessions to half-day or full-day photoshoots covering multiple spots in this musée.
+We offer everything from quick one-hour sessions to half-day or full-day photoshoots covering multiple spots in this musee.
 Every package includes professional editing and a set of high-quality digital images.
-We know everyone has different needs, so we’re always happy to create a custom package just for you.
-To check the details please click below.
+We know everyone has different needs, so we're always happy to create a custom package just for you.

 This isn't just any museum - it's an architectural wonder that's perfect for family and group photos!
 The huge Erawan elephant sits on a 15-meter high base, making the whole thing as tall as a 14-story building.
 Located in Samut Prakan, just an hour away from Suvarnabhumi Airport, this three-headed elephant Bangkok attraction is truly a photographer's dream.